 Scenarios 3 and 4 reduce the initial capital investment shown in Scenarios 1 and 2 through issuing debt; however, the 20-year repayment period, combined with the operating and maintenance expenses, means that the revenue generated does not cover the costs until Year 21.
-The revenue generated from Year 21 to Year 40, using the current lease rate adjusted for inflation, does not cover the cost of the investment; therefore, the NPV of Scenario 3 is -\$2.4 million and the NPV of Scenario 4 is -\$3.2 million.
+Both scenarios use the market lease rate from the Airport Rent Study of \$0.5378 in Year 1, escalated at 1.9 percent annually.
+This equates to \$1,162 per hangar per month in Year 1.
+The revenue generated from Year 21 to Year 40, using the current lease rate adjusted for inflation, does not cover the cost of the investment; therefore, the NPV of Scenario 3 is -\$807,737 and the NPV of Scenario 4 is -\$1.5 million.
 The TTAD weighted average cost of capital is so low that it makes issuing debt (Scenarios 3 and 4) less favorable than using cash (Scenarios 1 and 2).

-Scenario 5 considers the market rate based from the Airport Rent Study.
+Scenario 5 uses the market rate based from the Airport Rent Study.
 This scenario sets the lease rate to the market rate and assumes TTAD will fund the total amount of the initial investment.
-The market rate rent is set at \$0.5378 square foot per month in Year 1.
+The market rate rent is set at \$0.5378 square foot per month in Year 1, which is \$1,162 per hangar per month.
 This is escalated at a rate of 1.9 percent every year for the 40-year term.
-The NPV of Scenario 5 is \$97,629, which means this scenario covers the cost of the Super T-hangar construction and operations and performs better than the current rental rate used in Scenario 1 and the cost recover rental rate used in Scenario 2.
+The NPV of Scenario 5 is -\$85,225, which means this scenario does not cover the cost of the Super T-hangar construction and operations.
+However, Scenario 5 does perform better than the current rental rate used in Scenario 1 and scenarios where TTAD issues debt and charges the market rate - Scenarios 3 and 4.